How Occupational Therapy Supports Children with Autism: Building Life Skills for Greater Independence

 Methods incorporate specific exercises that progressively introduce the child to varied sensory experiences in a supervised way, assisting them to adjust over time.

-A further primary intervention comprises instructing routine life skills through organized assignments and play-based therapy.
-Occupational therapists devise these tasks particularly to advance gross motor skills and abilities, social exchange, and self-reliance.
+A further primary intervention comprises instructing routine life skills through organised assignments and play-based therapy.
+Occupational therapists devise these tasks to advance gross motor skills and abilities, social exchange, and self-reliance.

-For example, they might direct a child through the process of dressing themselves or communicating with mates during recreational activities.
+For example, they might direct a child by dressing or communicating with mates during recreational activities.
 Play-based therapy presents a pleasant avenue for children on the autism spectrum to acquire fundamental life abilities while also tackling sensory processing issues.

 Understanding Sensory Integration Therapy